yzhao062/anomaly-detection-resources/README.rst

 .. [#WellerFahy2015A] Weller-Fahy, D.J., Borghetti, B.J. and Sodemann, A.A., 2015.
 A survey of distance and similarity measures used within network intrusion anomaly detection. *IEEE Communications Surveys & Tutorials*\ , 17(1), pp.70-91.

 .. [#Zhao2018Xgbod] Zhao, Y. and Hryniewicki, M.K., 2018, July.
 XGBOD: improving supervised outlier detection with unsupervised representation learning.
 In *2018 International Joint Conference on Neural Networks (IJCNN)*.
 IEEE.

+.. [#Zimek2012A] Zimek, A., Schubert, E. and Kriegel, H.P., 2012.
+A survey on unsupervised outlier detection in high‐dimensional numerical data. *Statistical Analysis and Data Mining: The ASA Data Science Journal*\ , 5(5), pp.363-387.

 .. [#Zimek2014Ensembles] Zimek, A., Campello, R.J. and Sander, J., 2014.
 Ensembles for unsupervised outlier detection: challenges and research questions a position paper. *ACM Sigkdd Explorations Newsletter*\ , 15(1), pp.11-22.